TodePond/TodePondDotCom/wikiblogarden/health/conversion-therapy/readme.md

 Some years later, there was an inquiry into that doctor.
 Many many queer people had reported abuse they received.
 As requested, I shared details of my experience there.
 I hope something happened as a result.

-## What does conversion therapy look like
+## What does conversion therapy look like?

 If you're a queer person, maybe you now have more awareness of what conversion therapy can look like.
 Maybe you'll be more prepared to sense it, if it starts happening to you.
 Please learn from my mistakes.